Aprexis/training/hipaa.intro/Why All the fuss about HIPAA?.md

 ###It is the right thing to to

 ###The cloud
-With an increasing move to this amorphous entity called the cloud, with its associated technical complexities, security and privacy guidelines / standards need to be put into place
+With an increasing move to this amorphous entity called the cloud, with its associated technical complexities, security and privacy guidelines / standards need to be put into place.

 ###There are heavy penalties for violating it.